 The first picture shows the elegant Burnt-tip orchid (Orchis ustulata), which we see in the Cantabrian Mountains.
 Then, on the second photo we have the Conical orchid (Neotinea conica), and finally on the right side, the Dense-flowered Orchid (Neotinea maculata).
 We will see both species in the hills of Costa Blanca (Valencia).

-The Giant orchid (Himantoglossum robertianum) is the largest of all European orchids and can be seen in large number in our trip to Costa Blanca (Valencia).
+The Giant orchid (Himantoglossum robertianum) is the largest of all European orchids and can be seen in large numbers on our trip to Costa Blanca (Valencia).
 The photo on the right shows another “giant”, the Lizard orchid (Himantoglossum hircinum).
 This flower reaches high densities in the areas we visit on our tour to the Cantabrian mountains.
 Finally, the last picture shows the Lesser-butterfly orchid (Platanthera bifolia).

-On the first place we have the Violet limodore (Limodorum abortivum).
+In the first place, we have the Violet limodore (Limodorum abortivum).
 There is still a lot of debate about if it is a parasitic plant.
 The second picture shows a Heath spotted orchid (Dactylorhiza maculata), while the other on the right is an Elder-flowered orchid (Dactylorhiza sambucina).
 The last picture shows a Frog orchid (Coeloglossum viride)

-Apart from these orchids images, we post regularly in the social media, please click in our Instagram to see more images and if you wish join our social community.
+Apart from these orchid images, we post regularly on social media, please click on our Instagram to see more images, and if you wish join our social community.